yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_GettingStarted.html.md

 	a.
 Change the value for **Soomla Secret**.
 "Soomla Secret" is an encryption secret you provide that will be used to secure your data.
 Choose this secret wisely, you can't change it after you launch your game!
 (NOTE: If you used unity3d-store versions before v1.5.2 this secret MUST be the same as "Custom Secret".)

 	b.
 Select the **Social Platform** that you want to integrate with.
-Currently available are Facebook, Google+ and Twitter.
-(Later in this document, you'll find integration instructions for each social provider)
+The current available social platforms are Facebook, Twitter & Google+.

 	![alt text](/img/tutorial_img/unity-profile/soomlaSettings.png "Soomla Settings")